tomchart/superm8/README.md

 ### Todo

 -   user ratings (average and display these per club)
--   how to deploy (docker, nginx in front?)
 -   write account management
 -   fix users editing other users watched (but its actually their own)
 -   ~comments on media detail page~